 One small step towards reducing noisy, internal email; one giant leap for daily productivity.
 Video and written job aid inside.

-Back at Ignite 2019 this past November, the Microsoft Teams development team announced a bunch of updates being released immediately (see my post on Private Channels) and some cool stuff that's being released throughout 2020.
+Back at Ignite 2019 this past November, the Microsoft Teams development team announced a bunch of updates being released immediately and some cool stuff that's being released throughout 2020.
 One of the things that caught my attention was the new Teams integration for Outlook coming in early 2020.

 If you spend your day jumping between Outlook and Microsoft Teams, then you will find this integration helpful.
 Especially if your organization is still new to using Teams.